 Connecting to Local Domestic Flights

-If you’re catching a domestic flight then you’ll want your international flight to land at SJO since all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.
+If you’re catching a domestic flight then you’ll want your international flight to land at SJO since nearly all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.

 Most recently the airport was closed January 2nd and 3rd 2017 preventing over 120 flights from taking off or landing during one of the busiest travel weeks of the year.
 Many of the 3,000+ passengers who were impacted spent at least one night in the terminal and it took almost a week for the backlog to be cleared.

-Activity cannot be predicted with certainty but scientist from the volcanology institute believe that intermittent eruptions of Turrialba will continue or increase for several months.
+Scientist from the volcanology institute believe that intermittent eruptions of Turrialba will continue or increase for several months.

 To give you an idea of how frequent the interruptions in service are flights were cancelled at SJO in May 2016 and again at the end of September 2016 due to large ash eruptions.
 In March through May 2015 ash clouds from eruptions of Turrialba volcano closed Juan Santamaría Airport (SJO) for several hours on a number of days significantly disrupting flight schedules.
 Activity increased again in February 2016 but the prevailing winds directed the ash plume to the east and northeast away from SJO preventing additional closures.

 It’s possible though highly improbable that Liberia airport could be shut down by volcanic activity.
-The nearest active volcano, Rincón de la Vieja, is much quieter than Turrialba has been and aligned far enough to the north that prevailing winds are less likely to send ash over LIR.
+The nearest active volcano, Rincón de la Vieja, is much quieter than Turrialba and aligned far enough to the north that prevailing winds are less likely to send ash over LIR.